DallanQ/sleeping_gods_3/Manual.md

 6. Separate the event cards by type (mild, perilous, deadly).
 Shuffle each pile separately.
 Draw 6 deadly cards and place them face down in a new deck.
 Draw 6 perilous cards and place them face down on top of the deadly.
 Draw 6 mild cards and place them face down on top of the perilous.
 You should now have a deck of 18 event cards.
 Place this deck face down on its slot on the ship board.
 Place the unused cards in the box.

 7. Place the starting adventure cards near the ship board.
 These cards are: Gloria, Soup, Gear, and Flapjacks (you can find these cards in the market deck).
-Place the magnetic card box that contains adventure and quest cards nearby IMPORTANT: Do not change the order of cards in the quest card and adventure card decks, and do not look through the cards unless instructed.
+Place the magnetic card box that contains adventure and quest cards nearby. <b>IMPORTANT: Do not change the order of cards in the quest card and adventure card decks, and do not look through the cards unless instructed.</b>

-8. Place the deck of enemy cards near the board, face down.
-IMPORTANT: Do not change the order of cards in this deck and do not look through this deck unless instructed.
+8. Place the deck of enemy cards near the board, face down. <b>IMPORTANT: Do not change the order of cards in this deck and do not look through this deck unless instructed.</b>

 9. Place the storybook near the board.